 Previously, the Yamaha Tracer 900 base model had a monochromatic LCD, whereas the Tracer 900 GT got a single TFT.

 Here’s what they all look like (click through).
-Personally, I don’t mind the LCD, but the twin TFT is also cool.
+Personally, I don’t mind the LCD, but the twin TFT is also cool, a bit like looking at the sunglasses of a fighter pilot.

 The dual TFT is a pretty unique configuration in motorcycles in general as well as in the class.
 It gives me the feeling of looking at something other than a phone screen, which I enjoy.